 “Genetically speaking, we are no smarter or heartier than our relatives were 10,000 years ago.
 Nonetheless, in practical terms, we are more biologically fit than our great-grandparents.”Laura L. Carstensen

 Where do we come from?
 And how has the role of senior citizens changed throughout history?
 From a historical perspective, there are surprising and often sad facts about old age.
 From a biological stand point, before the 20th century, life expectancy rates were often below 60 years.
 So, nobody expected the type of longevity that we’re seeing today.
 From a sociological point of view, there has always been some ambiguity about old age.
-Old age could either be seen as a source of wisdom and prestige, but also as a stage of decrepitude and a source of suffering.
+Old age could either be seen as a source of wisdom and prestige or as as a stage of decrepitude and a source of suffering.

-Although some strong and healthy people could reach the age of 70, most of them died before their 50s.
+Although some strong, healthy people reached the age of 70, most of them died before their 50s.
 Those who lived into their 40s were treated with respect, while those who were weak were considered a burden, ignored and even killed.
 In ancient times, the category “old” was applied not according to age, but to the loss of ability to perform useful tasks.

 Classical Greek and Roman cultures